Webflow sync, pageviews & more.

 Summary

-To preview your Webflow site in Chrome, publish it to the Webflow.io staging domain or a custom domain, then open that link in Chrome.
-This ensures you're testing in a real browser environment instead of the internal Designer preview.
+To preview your Webflow site in Chrome, publish it to the Webflow.io staging domain or your custom domain, then open that link in Chrome.
+This lets you see exactly how it renders and behaves in a real environment.

 Rate this answer